nh-server/switch-guide/docs/extras/game_modding.md

     4. Launch the app and you will now see all your mods which you can apply and disable.
 Simply apply the mods you want and close the app.
     !!! tip ""
         ![In-AppExample](../extras/img/mod_app_example.jpg)
-    5. To launch a game with mods (or cheats) you will need to hold L while booting the title.
+    If you applied the atmosphere override config, you can now hold L while launching the game to load mods.
+If you did not apply the config, you should instead **not** hold L to get the same result.
 !!! tip "Sanic in BOTW"
 	![ExampleGameMod](../extras/img/game_modding.jpg)